kubernetes/enhancements/keps/sig-api-machinery/5589-gogo-dependency/README.md

-Step 4: Update the post-gogo-generation Go-rewriting step already present in [k8s.io/code-generator/cmd/go-to-protobuf](https://github.com/kubernetes/code-generator/tree/v0.34.0/cmd/go-to-protobuf) to remove generated protobuf code that is unused, removing all runtime references to gogo packages, while still satisfying the interfaces required for apimachinery protobuf handling.
+Step 4: Update the post-gogo-generation Go-rewriting step already present in [k8s.io/code-generator/cmd/go-to-protobuf](https://github.com/kubernetes/code-generator/tree/v0.34.0/cmd/go-to-protobuf) to remove or isolate via build tags generated protobuf code that is unused, removing all runtime references to gogo packages, while still satisfying the interfaces required for apimachinery protobuf handling.
 This accomplishes goal 3 by removing generated aspects of Kubernetes API types like proto descriptors which *appeared* to allow standard proto libraries to interact with those objects,